On Oord’s Essential Kenosis

 Second, you wrote, “Slight changes in the system create the loss of equilibrium.
 ‘Fiddling’ with the systems would lead to chaotic results.”

-I suspect Polkinghorne’s work yielded this assertion, but it’s the exact opposite of how chaos works.
+This is the exact opposite of how chaos works.
 Given complete regularity within a nonlinear system — especially with elegant rules and tons of interactive components — natural chaos will ruin the Creator’s initial designs over time (especially if cooperation isn’t compulsory), and only special exceptional interventions can reassert those designs.
 Those designs “evaporate,” smothered by natural chaos unless reasserted by supernatural fiat.

 Put another way, let’s say we define a miracle as remarkable natural emergence through cooperation with the Creator’s designs.